 - Stick to a schedule of going to sleep and waking up at about the same time every day.

-- Start keeping a sleep log and discuss the results with your doctor or a sleep specialist if the results call for it.
+- Start keeping a sleep log and discuss the results with your doctor or a sleep specialist if the results are troubling.